oroinc/documentation/book/data_api.rst

        Status Code: 404 Not Found
        Remote Address: 127.0.0.1:80

+Error Messages
+^^^^^^^^^^^^^^
-Similar to an HTML error page showing a useful error message to a visitor, an API displayes a useful error message in a known consumable format.
+Similar to an HTML error page that shows a useful error message to a visitor, the API displays an error message in a consumable format.
 Representation of an error looks the same as the representation of any resource, only with its own set of fields.

 .. code-block:: json